valery1707/wercker-docs/content/learn/containers/services.md

 When using services, wercker makes sure that the containers are able to communicate with each other.
 Basic service discovery is also implemented through DNS, which is standard behaviour from Docker.
-Docker will also inject several environment variables in the main container that contain useful
+Docker will also inject several environment variables in the main container that are useful.

 You can read more about linking containers [here](/docs/services/linking-services.html).